La Jana (actress): Life and career

 Géza von Cziffra's version of events is disputed.
 There are at least two other versions of how La Jana was discovered.
 According to contemporary reports, she was first discovered in Frankfurt, at the Weinklause cabaret, before going to Berlin to dance.
 Another story is that she was brought in at a day's notice to replace the ailing star of a revue in Dresden and later received engagements in Berlin as a result.

 Around 1926, La Jana, still known as Henny Hiebel, became engaged to the actor Ulrich Bettac.
 That year she moved with him to Berlin; however, the engagement was called off a few years later.

 She appeared as a dancer in revues in Berlin, Stockholm (1933) and London (1934/35) among other cities, performing in Herman Haller's An und Aus, Erik Charell's Casanova and Max Reinhardt's Die schöne Helena.
 In Casanova she was presented to the audience semi-naked on a silver platter.
 She became the talk of Berlin.
 Crown Prince Wilhelm became her lover and visited her regularly at her villa in Grunewald.
 There were also rumours of an affair between her and Joseph Goebbels.
 The impresario Charles B. Cochran, in contrast, reports reading in a newspaper that "Hitler was seldom seen in public without La Jana".
 When Charlie Chaplin was in Berlin, they had an affair which he wrote up for the Women's Home Companion.
 But she is said to have been married to or at least living with the opera singer Michael Bohnen.

 With Cochran's Streamline, La Jana toured throughout England and Scotland in 1934.
 In this show, she played a Spanish dancer.
 After her return to Germany, Truxa (filmed in 1936, released in 1937) made her a film star, and from then on she appeared in one or more films almost every year.
 She represented an exotic, not typically German type of womanhood.
 After she travelled to India with Richard Eichberg, millions admired her in the films she made there, Der Tiger von Eschnapur and Das indische Grabmal, which also featured Frits van Dongen, Theo Lingen and Gisela Schlüter amongst others.
 In Menschen vom Variete and Es leuchten die Sterne, she appeared with Hans Moser and Grethe Weiser amongst others.
 She "initiate[d] the experiments of Nazi cinema in mimicking the Hollywood musical" and became the top dance and musical star in German films.

 Death

 In the winter of 1939/40, La Jana was engaged for a multi-city tour of Germany entertaining the troops, since her fame made her an assured draw.
 In February 1940, she fell ill with bilateral pneumonia, and she died on 13 March 1940, aged 35, in Wilmersdorf.
-The premiere of her last film, Stern von Rio, took place a week later on 20 March at the Ufa-Palast am Zoo.
+The premiere of her last film, The Star of Rio, took place a week later on 20 March at the Ufa-Palast am Zoo.